How Cortisol, Gut Microbes, GLP-1, and Stress Drive Cravings

 10. How does the microbiome help control cravings?

-Microbial metabolites like SCFAs improve GLP-1, PYY, and insulin sensitivity, reducing hunger intensity and restoring normal appetite patterns.
+Microbial metabolites such as SCFAs enhance GLP-1, PYY, and insulin sensitivity, reducing hunger intensity and restoring normal appetite patterns.

 11. Can cortisol-driven cravings happen even with a healthy diet?